 - directly address the needs of unemployed and staff in the need of requalification or upskilling to obtain key for modern and future market competences

-Specifically, the project will deliver:
+Specifically, the project has delivered:

-- Study of local state of open innovation competencies,
+- Study of local state of open innovation competencies

 - Methodology and tools to build open innovation understanding among HR specialist and build their ability to guide job seekers or employees through upskilling/requalification to take position in scope of open innovation,